100BORG/CIA/README.md

    - GSTIN and PAN details

 4. **Add Invoice Items:**
-   - Enter item names, descriptions
+   - Enter item names and descriptions
    - Enter amounts in USD (INR will calculate automatically) or vice versa
    - Add multiple items as needed